gabrieldernbach/LungMutationPredictor/README.md

 Example heatmaps for predicting mutations in TP53.
 High attention patches often contain solid growth pattern.
 ![TP53](TP53.png)

-The repository requires a table of cases with known mutational state and location of their whole slide images and derives the following structure set of tables, including image tiling, image embedding, experiments, the training artifacts, model predictions and their explanations (attention scores).
+The repository requires a table of cases with known mutational states and locations of their whole slide images.
+From this, the following structure of tables is derived, including:

+Image tiling
+Image embedding
+Experiments
+Training artifacts
-The following entity relationship diagram outlines how the data is related and stored.
+Model predictions and their explanations (attention scores) The entity relationship diagram below outlines how the data is related and stored.

-Due to the size of thousands of models, each attending to millions of patches, a cloud storage should be considered for storing and retrieving the data.
+Due to the vast size of the data—thousands of models each attending to millions of patches—cloud storage should be considered for storing and retrieving the data efficiently.
 ![mermaid-diagram-2024-06-11-173059](er_diagram.svg)

 The order of execution is as follows
-* `prepare/register_wsis.py` helps in setting up the required table summarizing mutational state and where to find the whole slide images
+* `prepare/register_wsis.py`: This script sets up the required table summarizing the mutational state and the locations of the whole slide images.
-* `slicing/app/main.py` is iterating over the slide and parameterized to a 224sqpix at 0.5 mpp by default.
-Execution can be significantly be speed up by using parallel instance.
-Multiple instances can be launched by setting parallelism in the kubernets deployment `machine.yaml`
+* `slicing/app/main.py`: This script iterates over the slide images, parameterized to 224 square pixels at 0.5 mpp by default.
+Execution can be significantly sped up by using parallel instances.
+Multiple instances can be launched by setting parallelism in the Kubernetes deployment file `machine.yaml`.
-* `embedding` packages contains ctranspath and uni embedder, where one retrieval and upload node is launched and multiple embedding services build one backbone.
+* `embedding` package: This package contains ctranspath and uni embedder modules.
+One retrieval and upload node is launched, and multiple embedding services build a unified backbone.
-* `training/gen_experiment.py` lays out which experiments to run and creates the declarative experiments table that can be executed by launching multiple `run.py` workers using the `16core.yaml`, again parallelism significnatly speeds up runtime.
+* `training/gen_experiment.py`: This script defines which experiments to run and creates a declarative experiments table.
+These experiments can be executed by launching multiple `run.py` workers using the `16core.yaml`.
+Again, parallelism significantly reduces runtime.
-* `evaluation` contains the code for heatmapping, generation of the tile clusters.
+* `evaluation`: This directory contains code for heatmapping and the generation of tile clusters.